TroyonixAI/onixGPT/README.md

 # OnixGPT: Modular Financial LLM for Troyonix

-OnixGPT is a lightweight, fine-tuneable GPT framework tailored for financial text modeling and agent workflows within the Troyonix AI wealth management platform.
-Inspired by nanoGPT
-(https://github.com/karpathy/nanoGPT), it’s fully optimized for Apple Silicon (M1/M2) leveraging torch-metal for blazing-fast local training.
-Ready for seamless integration and future FastAPI API serving.
+OnixGPT is a lightweight, fine-tuneable GPT framework designed for financial text modeling and agent workflows in the Troyonix AI wealth management platform.
+Inspired by [nanoGPT](https://github.com/karpathy/nanoGPT), it is optimized for Apple Silicon (M1/M2) with torch-metal support, and is ready for local training and future FastAPI API serving.

 ## Features
 - **Minimal, modular codebase** for easy customization and integration